 Here at Sayadaws Traditional Siberian cats we sometimes have Siberian cats and Siberian kittens requiring homes please check the Siberian kittens page for details.

-For more up to date info please see our Facebook page.
+For more up to date info please see our facebook page where we keep it all up to date.

-We live in Wisbech, a short distance from Peterborough and are hobby show breeders of Siberian Cats.
+We live in Cambridgeshire and are hobby show breeders of Siberian Cats.

 We have been breeding and showing cats for a number of years now as the rosettes throughout the house will testify if you come to visit.

-Despite cats been known as solitary animals, Siberians are quite different and form close bonds with other cats in the household.
+Despite cats been known as solitary animals, Siberians are quite different and form close bonds with their owners and other pets in the household.

 Siberians are playful animals, getting along well with children, and becoming closely attached to their owners, often running to greet them with a soft chirrup when they return home. they also tend to follow them from room to room, demanding to be fussed.